Harmony Books

 Harmony Books is currently focused on books about personal transformation, well-being, health, relationships, self-improvement, and spirituality.
-Books and authors include Master Your Metabolism by Jillian Michaels, Change Your Brain, Change Your Body by Daniel G. Amen, The Dukan Diet, Deepak Chopra, The 4-Hour Workweek and The 4-Hour Body by Timothy Ferriss, eighteen books with Suzanne Somers, Queen Bees & Wannabes and Masterminds & Wingmen by Rosalind Wiseman and multiple books with the Dalai Lama.
+Readers will also find titles about inspirational living, psychology, science, and memoirs with inspirational messages.
+Some of the books and authors available include Master Your Metabolism by Jillian Michaels; Change Your Brain, Change Your Body by Daniel G. Amen; The Dukan Diet by Pierre Dukan; Ageless Body, Timeless Mind by Deepak Chopra; The 4-Hour Workweek and The 4-Hour Body by Timothy Ferriss; eighteen books by Suzanne Somers; Queen Bees & Wannabes and Masterminds & Wingmen by Rosalind Wiseman; and A Profound Mind and The Art of Happiness in a Troubled World by the Dalai Lama.